jxnu-liguobin/dlsRpc/README.md

 ---

 ```
-The benchmark module use dlsRpc by dlsRpc-*.jar where is in their target folders after you package
+set maven home,like /.m2/repository where benchmark module can be find
 ```

 Benchmark